itisMavis/202370470-MaissKhalaf-assignment4/README.md

 # 202370470-MaissKhalaf-assignment4

 ## Project Description
 A fully developed personal portfolio web application showcasing academic, professional, and technical experience.
 The website includes structured sections for About, Education, Experience, Projects, GitHub repositories, Achievements, and Contact.
 It is built using HTML, CSS, and JavaScript with a clean, modern design and enhanced interactivity, presenting a polished and professional final product.
+The application emphasizes both functionality and user experience, combining dynamic features and polished design elements to create a professional and engaging portfolio.

 ## Technologies Used
 - HTML